 Music in Year 7 is about developing essential musical and transferable skills which will equip students for further study in Key Stage 3 and at GCSE and IB.
 Students will sing as a class choir, learning songs in 2-parts and 3-parts, sing a cappella and with accompaniment, all of which helps them to develop valuable aural and performance skills.
 They will learn to play simple melodies and accompaniments on the keyboards and tuned percussion, and will learn to apply the elements of music to their own performances to create an effective performance, whilst studying a wide range of styles and genres.
 Students will also learn to use Cubase - music sequencing software for composing - in our music ICT suite, and compose music for a film trailer using Cubase.
 Music is a popular subject at BGS, with 30+ students choosing to take it at GCSE each year.
-Last year our students achieved 64% 7-9 at GCSE.
 We offer Music at Standard and Higher level at IB.